goblimey/go-ntrip/README.md

 My base station is composed of an antenna on the roof of my garden shed and a GNSS receiver and a Raspberry Pi in the shed.
 The Raspberry Pi connects to my Internet router via WiFi.
+The RTCM filter cleans up the data received from the GNSS receiver and passes it to the NTRIP server, which sends it on to my caster.

 My NTRIP caster is the free open source version from IGS.
 It runs on a Digital Ocean droplet which costs $5 per month to rent.